Travel Nursing Salary & Benefits 2024

 Why do travel nurses get paid so much?

-Travel nurses often get paid more than career nurses because they help healthcare facilities fill urgent staffing needs and maintain safe staffing levels to ensure the highest level of patient care.
+Travel nurses often get paid more than staff nurses because they help healthcare facilities fill urgent staffing needs and maintain safe staffing levels to ensure the highest level of patient care.
 They’re also flexible and willing to work in a variety of locations and positions that staff nurses may not be willing to work.
-Hiring managers use higher pay rates, sign-on bonuses, and other incentives to attract more experienced nurses to travel to their location for a specified period of time.
+Hiring managers use higher pay rates, sign-on bonuses, and other incentives to attract more experienced nurses to travel to their locations for a specified period of time.

 Make all the right career moves!